AnnaGary/DuoQue/README.md

 (How to run)

-	In order to have all prerequisites, run npm install supertest, and npm install bcrypt.
+	In order to have all prerequisites, run npm install.
 	In order to start the server, run "npm start"
-	In order to launch the testing suite, (server must be running) run "npm test"
+	In order to launch the testing suite, (server must be running) run "npm test" For GUI testing, (server must be running) run "npx cypress open", click "E2E", then click "ui_button"

 Current State of Project: